How To Properly Screen A Potential Renter For My Rental Property

 • Personal references: The application should also include personal references with names, phone numbers, and length of acquaintance.

 Tell a prospective tenant to complete the application form and send it back.
-Ensure that the form has been reviewed before starting the screening to ensure that the prospect has not excluded any essential details.
+Ensure that the form has been reviewed before starting the tenant screening to ensure that the prospect has not excluded any essential details.
 Missing information could be a sign that they are hiding something.

 2. Perform a Credit Check